gt-pequod/gt-pequod.github.io/README.md

-# Automatically Verifying Equivalence of JVM Programs, Using `pequod`
+# Verifying Equivalence of JVM Programs, Using `pequod`

  `pequod` is a utility that, given two programs, attempts to determine if they are equivalent.
 In particular,